Bitsubishi Reaches 24-Hour Trading Volume of $71.21 (BITSU)

 - Jeff in Space (JEFF) traded down 2.2% against the dollar and now trades at $2.75 or 0.00010076 BTC.

 Bitsubishi’s launch date was April 26th, 2022.
 Bitsubishi’s total supply is 333,333,333 tokens and its circulating supply is 316,666,666 tokens.
-Bitsubishi’s official website is bitsubishi.net.
+The official website for Bitsubishi is bitsubishi.net.
+Bitsubishi’s official message board is bitsubishi-coin.gitbook.io/bitsubishi.
 Bitsubishi’s official Twitter account is @bitsubishi and its Facebook page is accessible here.
-The official message board for Bitsubishi is bitsubishi-coin.gitbook.io/bitsubishi.

 Buying and Selling Bitsubishi

 It is usually not currently possible to buy alternative cryptocurrencies such as Bitsubishi directly using US dollars.
-Investors seeking to acquire Bitsubishi should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, GDAX or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Bitsubishi using one of the exchanges listed above.
+Investors seeking to acquire Bitsubishi should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Changelly or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Bitsubishi using one of the aforementioned exchanges.

 Receive News & Updates for Bitsubishi Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Bitsubishi and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.